 - Understand that governments intervene to correct market failures and inequity. - Explain how governments intervene to correct market failures and inequity.
-Policy measures including taxes and subsidies, quotas and tradeable permits, joint and direct provision, rules and regulations, public education in achieving efficiency and equity. - Examine the effectiveness of policy measures by which governments intervene in markets. - Explain and evaluate the limitations and trade-offs of the policy measures, which can take the form of economic, social or political considerations. - Describe with examples how the knowledge of cognitive biases can enable a government to enhance the effectiveness or recognise the potential limitations and trade-offs of its policies. - Discuss how government intervention may result in outcomes to be even more inefficient or inequitable as compared to no intervention because of government failure.
+Policy measures including taxes and subsidies, quotas and tradeable permits, joint and direct provision, rules and regulations, public education in achieving efficiency and equity. - Examine the effectiveness of policy measures by which governments intervene in markets. - Explain and evaluate the limitations and trade-offs of the policy measures, which can take the form of economic, social or political considerations. - Discuss how government intervention may result in outcomes to be even more inefficient or inequitable as compared to no intervention because of government failure.